K-PaaS/application-platform-guide-eng/user_guide/service/pipeline.md

 ![056]
 2. Proceed to configuration details page.
 ![057]
 3. Select a job type and select the desired repository as the input type.
 Enter the ID and password of the selected repository, and the path of the repository to click the "Retrieve" button.
-Select the retrieved Branch and choose the suitable job trigger..<br>
+Select the retrieved Branch and choose the suitable job trigger.<br>
 ![058]

 4. Check the newly created Build Job from the Pipeline details page.